panchazo/open-weather-station/README.md

 The status led is just a red or green led that blinks to indicate that the station is working.
 Therefore I recommend placing the led where it is visible.
 Wire the led with a female jumper to the “stat” male header pin on the module board (recall to connect the shortest leg of the led to the board pin that is connected to ground).

 # Powering arduino module
 To power the module connect the Arduino Uno USB cable to the portable power bank, and the power bank to one of the 2 available USB outputs on the wall socket charger module, the remaining output can be used later on to connect the Android usb cable to power the smartphone.
 If you dont want to use a power bank to keep the module on in the event of power loss then you can simply plug the arduino usb cable directly to the wall socket module.
+The power bank must comply with the following features:

+* must have a power consumption that the charger can supply, so if you buy one that needs 2A (2000mA) input please use a charger that has __at least__ that output power
+* the power bank MUST work without user intervention, once plugged, if electricity goes off you wont be there to push any button to turn it on
+* lastly, it has to be able to feed the device WHILE charging it at the same time, some power banks will not output power while being charged

 The wall socket charger module connects to 110/220v to feed power to the module.
 I recommend wiring it with the 110/220v power cable so it is easier later on to connect it to any power outlet.
 You could also accomplish the same using a regular usb wall charger, but please be sure to protect it inside the housing as usually chargers will not work well exposed outdoors for a long period of time.
+I have used this approach when I couldnt find a decent 2A output dual wall socket charger module and used a regular dual usb charger instead (with 2A output).

 * [Power the module](https://github.com/panchazo/open-weather-station/tree/master/docs/img/assembly-step-by-step/5%20-%20Wire%20sensors%20and%20power)